Weatherhead Research Clusters

 Clusters may be funded up to $200,000 for three years to address questions of major social or scholarly significance.
 Funds may be used to support a postdoctoral fellow or research assistant connected to the research cluster.
 Funds may also be used for other customary research expenses, including data collection, workshop and conference support, student grants, and other activities that advance the work of the research cluster.
 Salary support is not permitted.

 Clusters may request an office in the CGIS complex that will host together visitors and students.
-Clusters will also have 0.25 FTE (about nine hours/week) in staff support and work closely with our communications staff to publicize their activities.
+Clusters will also have some staff support and will work closely with our communications staff to publicize their activities.

 Research funds are intended to support activities at Harvard, although Harvard-based activities that help build research networks across universities are encouraged.